jake-owen-p/jake-owen-p.github.io/clshooked.md

 Async hooks offers powerful utilties to track the lifecycle of asynchronous operations. `cls-hooked` leverages those in a way that offers request level storage for Node.js, which is much more powerful that the example i've given above.
 For example, you can use this persistant storage to store information you access sporodically accross the application like an accountId instead of passing it down every function.

-However, there two downsides that has to be noted.
+However, there two downsides that have to be noted.
 1) As of Node.js v15, async hooks is still under the experimental umbrella.
-Meaning there can me non-backward compatible changes or removal in any release, so you need to use it at your own risk.
+Meaning there can make non-backward compatible changes or removals in any release, use it at your own risk.
 2) Using this can have an affect on performance, as `bmeurer` shows with his [Async hooks performance impact](https://github.com/bmeurer/async-hooks-performance-impact).
 The level of performance impact will depend on your application, framework and use case.